Deva16112012/Deva16112012/README.md

 ### ⓘ Curious Builder | Aspiring Red Teamer

-I'm a 9th-grade student who got into coding out of pure curiosity —
+I'm a 9th-grade student who learnt coding as another normal hobby
 I’ve explored *Python, JavaScript, React, and more*, but right now I’m focused on going **deeper** instead of *wider*.

-Lately, I’ve been pulled into *cybersecurity*, especially understanding how systems work... and how they can *break* ⚕.
+Lately, I’ve been pulled into *cybersecurity*, especially understanding how systems work... and how they can *break* [ethically ofc].

 ---

 ### 🗲 Cybersecurity Journey 🗲

-Currently on a **"One Room a Day"** streak on TryHackMe —
+Currently on a **"One Room a Day"** streak on TryHackMe
 learning the basics of **networking, Linux, and Red Team concepts** step by step.

 [![TryHackMe Badge](https://tryhackme-badges.s3.amazonaws.com/error.4O4.png)](https://tryhackme.com/p/error.4O4)